RWS/studio-api-docs/apiconcepts/projectautomation/code_examples/automatic_tasks_and_task_settings.md

 Such settings can be configured globally for the entire project, thus all language pairs.
 Alternatively, you can use different task settings for different target languages if, for example, German requires a minimum match value of 95%, while for French you need to use a minimum match value of 99%.

-The screenshot below illustrates how the minimum match value for the pre-translation task is specifically set for the language pair English to German in the New Project wizard of SDL Trados Studio 2017.
+The screenshot below illustrates how the minimum match value for the pre-translation task is specifically set for the language pair English to German in the New Project wizard of <Var:ProductName>.

 ![BatchTaskSettings](images/BatchTaskSettings.jpg)